plotly/plotly_matlab/Plotlygrid.md

 grids.appenCols(cols);
 ```

 The `appendCols` method dynamically updates the properties of grid, adding new plotlycolumn objects under properties with the same name as the newly created column.
-So grid.my_new_column1 and grid.my_new_column2 would now be properties of grid and would be initialized with new plotlycolumn objects.
+For example, grid.my_new_column1 and grid.my_new_column2 would now be properties of grid and would be initialized with new plotlycolumn objects.

 For now, `appendRows` takes row data as input in the form of an mxn matrix, where n is the number of columns in the grid and m is the number of rows to be appended.
 This might change to something a little more user friendly in the near future.
 The `plotlygrid` object properties containing the column data are updated to reflect the addition of these new rows.